Aquanty/rtd-hgs/docs/source/index.rst

    		   :  :

-Nodes listed in the file and in the currently active domain (see Section :ref:`sec:modify_material` ) are assigned a unique stress variation value.
-The specified stress variation value is described in the command Specified stress variation.
+| Nodes listed in the file and in the currently active domain (see
+  Section :ref:
+| ) are assigned a unique stress variation value.
+The specified stress
+  variation value is described in the command Specified stress variation.

 --------------